When the Villainess Seduces the Main Heroine

-When the Villainess Seduces the Main Heroine (悪役令嬢が正ヒロインを口説き落とす話。, Akuyaku Reijou ga Sei Heroine wo Kudoki Otosu Hanashi.) is a Japanese yuri manga written and illustrated by Kasai Fujii.
+When the Villainess Seduces the Main Heroine (悪役令嬢が正ヒロインを口説き落とす話。, Akuyaku Reijou ga Sei Heroine o Kudoki Otosu Hanashi.) is a Japanese yuri manga written and illustrated by Kasai Fujii.
 It was first self-published on Kasai Fujii's Pixiv account starting in October 2021 and was collected into tankōbon volumes by Enterbrain from 2022.
 It was licensed for an English-language release by Yen Press in 2024.

 Synopsis

 When the crown prince making a shocking announcement that he is breaking off his engagement his fiancée, Akuya, she decided to flip the script and steal away the commoner Sei whom her fiancée was planning to leave her for.
 Thus begins Akuya and Sei's new daily life as lovers.

 Publication

 Written and illustrated by Kasai Fujii, When the Villainess Seduces the Main Heroine, was first self-published on Kasai Fujii's Pixiv account starting on October 2, 2021 The series has been collected in two tankōbon volumes by Enterbrain as of August 2023.

 The series is licensed for an English release in North America by Yen Press.